 America’s almost entirely liberal chattering class has for years undermined the fundamental right to keep and bear arms by creating false metaphors based on academic frauds and emotionally charged language.
 Disseminated through pop culture, these pejorative factoids are now ostensibly unshakable.
 And unfortunately, the ability of the average Second Amendment defender to reject the chatterers’ use of the negative term “gun lobby” has been woefully insufficient because the typical Second Amendment defender tends to be a literalist who is disconnected from popular culture.

 Nonetheless, recent polling indicates the chattering class’s ability to reframe Second Amendment rights may be diminishing despite the massive amounts of money billionaires like Michael Bloomberg and George Soros have spent on their media campaigns.
 Why?
 “The more negative coverage the elite media have dished out, the more people have been attracted to the NRA and gun culture,” claims University of Toledo communications professor Brian Anse Patrick.

 Not so fast, says Clinton, Inc. author Daniel Halper.
 He sees a wild

-Speaking of which, did you know that male gun owners are compensating
+Speaking of which, did you know that male gun owners are compensating for a small penis?

 By the way, do you deny that a semiautomatic rifle is really an